Reptiles & Amphibians

 One of the newest members to our display is the beautiful Yemen Chameleon, a creature which is very good at hide and seek!
 He blends in very well with his surroundings so take some time to study his vivarium and see if you can spot him!
 Also known as a Veiled Chameleon or Cone-headed Chameleon, they live in a large range of habitats in the trees and large plants of mountains and valleys.
 They are omnivores, so will eat a variety of plants and insects, particularly using plant matter as a source of water.
 Newly hatched young are pastel green in colour and develop stripes as they grow.
 Adult females are green with white, orange, yellow, or tan mottling.
 Adult males are brighter with more defined bands of yellow or blue and some mottling.

 We have more snakes than any other reptile at Lincolnshire Wildlife Park, they are fascinating creatures and all very different from one another; both in looks and characteristics.
-We have two Corn Snake’s both with very different morphs; morphs being the colour variation of this breed, there are hundreds of morphs found in corn snakes alone.
-We also have a Royal Python which are rather difficult to spot because of their great brown and tan camouflage in the woodland undergrowth of forests, they are not much longer than the corn snakes but much wider.
-Finally we have a Yellow Anaconda… don’t worry, he’s only a junior snake at the moment so he is not very large and not yet on display until we have a vivarium with ample space for him!
+Snakes can have very different morphs; morphs being the colour variation of a certain species.
+There are hundreds of morphs found in corn snakes alone.
+We have a Royal Python in quarantine at the moment which are rather difficult to spot because of their great brown and tan camouflage in the woodland undergrowth of forests.
+We have a Yellow Anaconda… don’t worry, he’s only a junior snake at the moment so he is not very large and will be moved to a larger enclosure once he has out-grown his custom made vivarium in The Rainforest Diner.
+Then we have a Reticulated Python in our Caiman Cave near the Nature Reserve.
+The Reticulated python is the largest snake in the world and amongst one of the three heaviest species in the world!

 Quite a new addition to our display are our Leopard Geckos and true to their name, they have leopard markings which are vibrant and very attractive; but can also be very varied in captivity.
 They have some very unique features, one of which being that they have movable eyelids!
 They are unable to climb up smooth surfaces so are mostly ground-dwelling lizards, living in the rocky grasslands of South-Asian Afghanistan, Pakistan & North-West India.
 The Leopard Gecko is quite large in comparison to some other species and mainly eat insects such as crickets, roaches and meal worms.
 You can find them and lots more information about them inside The Rainforest Diner when you next visit!